akka/akka/README.md

 sbt package
 sbt osgi-bundle
 ```
-sbt will creates the bundles in each subproject (api, command, core)/target/scala-2.10 directories.
+sbt will creates the bundles in each subproject akka-sample/akka-sample-osgi-dining-hakkers/(api, command, core)/target directories.
 To have integration tests and OSGi environment loaded, please use the Maven build (at least for the moment)
 ### Setup with Maven
 ```bash
 mvn clean install